danmyles/9Line_Slots_Task/README.md

     - *boot_exp.m* - A MATLAB function to run set_up scripts.
 Must be located in code directory.
     - *begin_experiment.m* - Run this script to begin the experiment.
 You may need to modify config files to setup experiment as desired

+## Flow

+Diagram of how experiment operates will be displayed here

+This experiment is broken down into a multitude of functions.
+The rough order of operations is something like (see comments within each function for more details):

+  1. Experiment Script (contains over-all structure)
+	  2. Call "boot_exp.m"
+		  3. This runs a series of set up functions:
+			  - Start clock ("tic")
+			  - Set file path
+			  - Set up Psychtoolbox screen –> save to "screenInfo"
+			  - Set up the slot machine grid –> save to "screenInfo"
+			  - Set up reelInfo, creates:
+				  - Shape, size and colour information for reel symbols
+				  - Possible payout amounts, and display parameters
+				  - Position information for the reel positions
+				  - The sequence of symbols across the "reel strips"
+			  - Set up a table for experiment output (trial by trial)
+			  - Set max priority (limit processing power consumed by background activities)
+	  1. The loading screen function is called throughout to display a little graphic as the experiment progresses through these early set up procedures.
+Generating the reel strips can take a moment.
+	  2. [Instructions]
+	  2. We can then call the update stops function to generate a starting reel position, and the draw shapes and draw grid function to fill in the screen.
+	  3.

 ## Config

 Explanation of how config file works will go here.